 If the afternoon wore on toward 4:00 or 5:00PM, my husband and John’s wife would show up, their working day ended.
 They wondered why lunch had stretched into the apéro hour, but sat down as John ordered a final round of wine before we all headed home.

 What they didn’t realize was that I had completed another assignment of covert information gathering as a CIA volunteer.

 Well, anyway, all imagining aside, what those lunches provided was a set of skills that served me for the rest of our years overseas.
 With insightful questions, I learned to navigate, and [mostly] enjoy, large social gatherings where I didn’t know anyone.

 I’m not wild about stand-up cocktail parties, shoulder-to-shoulder receptions, huge galas, or fancy dancing balls.
 But we participated in all of these during 31 years overseas.
 Many times.
 Gearing up for such events was less formidable when I realized I didn’t have to talk to every person or “work the whole room” as my husband did naturally and very well.

 My tactic was to zero in on one or two people for meaningful conversation.
-Time flew by in a satisfying way and felt better spent without as much idle mingling and wishing I could take off my shoes.
-Thus, my “brief interrogation stint” with the CIA had a positive afterlife.
+Time flew by in a satisfying way and felt better spent without idle mingling and wishing to kick off high-heeled shoes.
+Thus, my brief interrogation stint with the CIA had a positive afterlife.

 Life’s opportunities come and go.
 Whether we decide to enter a door as it opens, or miss it and choose the next–there is always an experience or an unexpected something that follows.

-I still wonder about one sliding door, many years ago, which narrowly opened for me personally.
-When I was riding horses regularly, I was offered a job as an exercise rider for thoroughbreds.
-It required travel flexibility with hints of excitement, risk, and adventure.
+However, I still wonder about one sliding door, many years ago, which briefly opened for me personally.
+Riding horses in my 20’s, and newly married, I was offered a job as an exercise rider for thoroughbreds.
+It required travel and hinted of excitement, risk, adventure.

 SPAGHETTI AGLIO, OLIO E PEPERONCINO